Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine

 We showed that sophisticated machine learning techniques combined with informative exploratory landscape features form a powerful tool for automatically constructing algorithm selection models for unseen optimization problems.
-In our setting of continuous black-box optimization, we were able to reduce the mean relative ERT of the single best solver of our portfolio by half relying only on a quite small set of ELA features and function evaluations.
+This work provides the first extensive study on feature-based algorithm selection in case of single-objective continuous black-box optimization.
+With our approach, we were able to reduce the mean relative ERT of the single best solver of our portfolio by half relying only on a quite small set of ELA features and function evaluations.
 A specific \texttt{R}-package enhanced by a user-friendly graphical user interface allows for transferring the presented methodology to other (continuous) optimization scenarios differing from the BBOB setting.

-Of course, the quality and usability of such models heavily relies on the quality of the algorithm benchmark as well as on the representativeness of the included optimization problems.
-While we considered the well-known and commonly accepted BBOB workshop setting, we are aware of possible shortcomings and will extend our research in terms of including other comprehensive benchmarks once available and practical applications.
+Of course, the quality and usability of such models heavily relies on the quality of the algorithm benchmark, the considered performance measure, as well as on the representativeness of the included optimization problems.
+While we considered the well-known and commonly accepted BBOB workshop setting, we are aware of possible shortcomings and will in future work extend our research in terms of including other comprehensive benchmarks and practical applications once available.

+Moreover, within this work our experimental studies relied on the ERT, i.e., the most commonly used performance measure for single-objective continuous optimization.
+However, despite the ERT's current status as gold standard within this domain, its unquestioned usage across any possible setting is at least debatable.
+In fact, other, also multi-objective, performance measures \citep[see, e.g.,][]{vanrijn2017,bossek2018,kerschke2018gecco} might be more applicable.
+And although our approach is easily transferrable to other settings (including different performance measures), changing the underlying metric likely results in a different algorithm selection model.
+Within future research, we thus intend to investigate alternative performance measures in detail and assess their applicability for algorithm selection purposes.

-Finally, we work on extending the methodological approach to constrained and multi-objective optimization problems in order to increase the applicability to real-world scenarios.
+In addition, we also intend to investigate the potential of more sophisticated feature selection strategies, as well as of automatically tuning the hyperparameters of the included machine learning techniques.
+Finally, we work on extending the methodological approach to constrained and multi-objective optimization problems \citep{KerschkeWPGDTE2016,KerschkeG2017,Kerschke2018} in order to increase the applicability to real-world scenarios.